Robin-Ibn-Nur/toytopia-client-side/README.md

 - Tailwind CSS for styling
 - daisiUI for framework guide

+## npm packages

+- swiper for banner and faq section
+- sweetalert for notify the user
+- react-tooltip for mouse hover on user profile pic
+- react-fast-marquee in the discount and trendings
+- aos

 ## Getting Started

 To get a local copy of the project up and running, follow these steps: